flutter/website/src/release/breaking-changes/page-transition-replaced-by-ZoomPageTransitionBuilder.md

 );
 ```

-Widgets that typically needs to migrate the finder scope are:
+Widgets that typically need to migrate the finder scope are:
 `Transform`, `FadeTransition`, `ScaleTransition`, and `ColoredBox`.

 ## Timeline